Benjamin A. Smith II: Career

 Smith served as a member of the Gloucester School Committee, the Gloucester City Council and was a trustee of the Addison Gilbert Hospital.
 Smith served as Mayor of Gloucester from 1954 to 1955; however, at the time Smith was mayor, Gloucester was adhered to a Plan E form of government.
 The office of mayor was a ceremonial position, the mayor was a city councilor chosen by the city council.
 The city administration was carried out by a professional city manager.

 For many years Smith was the chief executive of his family's business, the Merchants Box Company in Gloucester.

 Senate appointment

 After being elected President of the United States, John F. Kennedy resigned his seat in the United States Senate on December 22, 1960.
 Kennedy, who had been reelected to a second Senate term of six years in 1958, advised then-Governor Foster Furcolo to appoint Smith to fill the vacated seat "in the interest of promoting party unity."
-Critics said Smith, a close friend of the Kennedy family, was intended to be a "seat-warmer" until the President-elect's brother Ted Kennedy turned thirty (the minimum age provided by the U.S. Constitution for eligibility to serve in the Senate).
-Indeed, Smith served as Senator until November 6, 1962, when Edward Kennedy won the special election.
+Smith, a close friend of the Kennedy family, was described as being a "seat warmer" until Kennedy's brother Ted turned thirty, the minimum age to be eligible to serve in the Senate.
+Indeed, Smith served as Senator until November 6, 1962, when Kennedy won the special election.